Coaching

 Build a structure into your life to support your sleep without feeling like another thing to manage.

-Give you tools to combat a loud brain when you lie down or wake up in the middle of the night.
+Give you tools to combat a loud brain at bedtime and middle of the night spirals.

 Map your day around your natural energy rhythms so you're doing your best work when you're actually at your best.

-I really enjoy working with clients with ADHD, where the relationship with sleep often needs its own approach.
+I really enjoy working with clients with ADHD, where our relationship with sleep needs its own approach.

 What Changes